MEd in Curriculum Studies

 The inherently interdisciplinary outdoor learning setting invites educators to (re)consider curricular and pedagogical approaches and methodologies beyond classroom walls and school confines.

 The outdoor learning courses explore themes such as: experiential learning, environmental education, indigenous principles of learning, local learning, place-based learning, socio-emotional learning, STEM, sustainability, and holistic wellbeing through critical and emancipatory lenses.
-The Outdoor Education stream welcomes formal and in/non-formal educators interested in increasing time spent outdoors in their practice.
+The Outdoor Education area welcomes formal and in/non-formal educators interested in increasing time spent outdoors in their practice.

 Physical Education

-The three physical education stream courses are designed for physical educators who are ready to move up a gear by refining and expanding their ideas of teaching, learning and knowing.
+The three physical education courses are designed for physical educators who are ready to move up a gear by refining and expanding their ideas of teaching, learning and knowing.

 Using some of the innovations in PE such as Teaching Games for Understanding (TGfU), Inventing Games, Physical Literacy, and Sport Education as a catalyst for thinking about ontological and epistemological issues in PE, teachers will start to explore experiential, constructivist, student-centred and holistic approaches for their own practice.